zetavg/chromium-website/site/developers/how-tos/depottools/presubmit-scripts/index.md

 ### Design

-When you run `gcl upload` or `gcl commit`, `gcl` will look for all files named `PRESUBMIT.py` in folders enclosing the files in your change, up to the repository root.
+When you run `git cl upload` or `git cl commit`, `git cl` will look for all files named `PRESUBMIT.py` in folders enclosing the files in your change, up to the repository root.

-For each such file, it will load the file into the Python interpreter and then call either the `CheckChangeOnUpload` or `CheckChangeOnCommit` function depending on whether you are calling \[gcl upload\] or \[gcl commit\].
+For each such file, it will load the file into the Python interpreter and then call either the `CheckChangeOnUpload` or `CheckChangeOnCommit` function depending on whether you are calling \[git cl upload\] or \[git cl commit\].

 The same applies to `git-cl upload`, `git-cl dcommit` and `git-cl push`.

-Please note that presubmit scripts are a best-effort kind of thing; they do not prevent users from submitting without running the scripts, since one can always dcommit, and in fact there is a --bypass-hooks (formerly `--no_presubmit`) flag to gcl that skips presubmit checks.
+Please note that presubmit scripts are a best-effort kind of thing; they do not prevent users from submitting without running the scripts, since one can always dcommit, and in fact there is a --bypass-hooks (formerly `--no_presubmit`) flag to git cl that skips presubmit checks.
 Further, since they use the local copy of the `PRESUBMIT.py` files, users must sync their repos before the latest presubmit checks will run when they upload or submit.